 The consortium’s overall approach is to evaluate the cumulative effect of multiple system-wide interventions on improving children health.
 Co-production of interventions with users and local communities will be informed by evidence synthesis and will follow citizen science methods and asset-based community development approaches.
 Policy simulation modelling will be conducted to assess the long-term impacts of interventions, and data sources include longitudinal data from the Born in Bradford cohort.

 On 25 September 2019 the UK Prevention Research Partnership (UKPRP) held a kick off meeting with award holders from the first funding round.
-The slides presented by ActEarly are available to download (PPT, 3MB).
+Download the slides presented by ActEarly (PPT, 3MB)..

 ActEarly’s membership includes:

 - co-investigators with varied expertise, including in simulation modelling, informatics, and social and housing policy.